makeabilitylab/makeabilitylabwebsite/README.md

 ## Configuring PyCharm to run with Docker (optional)
 Note that in order to configure PyCharm with Docker, you must have the professional version.
 Students can get this for free at: https://www.jetbrains.com/student/.

-1. You must first configure Docker.
+1. You must first configure the Docker.
 Right click on Docker->Settings and then enable daemon on tcp://localhost:2375 [link](https://intellij-support.jetbrains.com/hc/en-us/community/posts/207465185-Pycharm-Docker-and-connection-refused)
 1. Then, in Pycharm, select 'Open New Project'.
 Select the root directory of this project for the file.
 2. Go to Run > Edit Configurations.
 In the side window, go to Defaults > Docker > Dockerfile.
 3. Click on the `...` by Server.
 Select the `Docker for [your OS here]` option.
 Click `OK` to finish.